Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the raster decoding logic of LibTIFF, specifically when processing paletted (indexed color) images with malformed metadata.
+The vulnerability exists in the raster decoding logic of Libtiff, specifically when processing paletted images with malformed metadata.
 The issue occurs in the TIFFReadRGBAImageOriented() function, which computes a pointer offset into the raster buffer using the formula: raster + (rheight - img.height) * rwidth.
-When an attacker supplies a very large value for img.height and a valid rheight, it results in a large positive offset, causing the raster pointer to point beyond the allocated buffer.
-The vulnerability has been assigned a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H (Github POC, NVD).
+When an attacker supplies a large value for img.height (e.g., 0xFFFF) and a valid rheight (e.g., 256), the computation results in a large positive offset, causing the raster pointer to point beyond the allocated buffer.
+The vulnerability has received a CVSS v3.1 base score of 8.8 (High) with vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H (Github POC, Snyk).

-The vulnerability can lead to memory corruption, potentially resulting in denial of service (application crash) or arbitrary code execution with the permissions of the user running the application.
-The attacker can control both the write address through the offset calculation from img.height and the written value through manipulation of the image's color palette (NVD, Github POC).
+The vulnerability can be exploited to cause memory corruption, leading to denial of service (application crash) or potential arbitrary code execution with the permissions of the user running the application.
+The attacker has control over both the write address through the offset calculation and the written value through the image's color palette data (NVD, Github POC).

-The vulnerability has been fixed in LibTIFF version 4.7.1, released on September 18, 2025.
-Users are advised to upgrade to this version.
+The vulnerability has been fixed in Libtiff version 4.7.1, released on September 18, 2025.
+Users are advised to upgrade to this version or later.
 The fix addresses the buffer underflow crash in TIFFReadRGBAImageOriented().
-Major Linux distributions including Ubuntu have released security updates to address this vulnerability (Ubuntu Security, Openwall).
+For Ubuntu users, version 4.0.9-5ubuntu0.10+esm9 or higher contains the necessary security fixes (Snyk).

 Source: This report was generated using AI